kohei-us/orcus/doc/overview/json.rst

 is meant to be an object containing an array.
-However, because the supposed inner array contains exactly two values and the first value is a string value, which could be interpreted as a key-value pair for the outer object, it ends up being too ambiguous and throws a :cpp:class:`~orcus::json::key_value_error` exception.
+However, because the supposed inner array contains exactly two values and the first value is a string value, which could be interpreted as a key-value pair for the outer object, it ends up being too ambiguous and a :cpp:class:`~orcus::json::key_value_error` exception gets thrown as a result.

 To work around this ambiguity, you need to declare the inner array to be explicit by using an :cpp:class:`~orcus::json::array` instance::